VAMDC/NodeSoftware/doc/source/newnode.rst

   *queryfunc.py*
 * Line 7: This uses the helper function where2q() to convert the information in *sql.where* to QueryObjects that match your model, using the RESTRICTABLES (see below).
+The result from where2q() is a string that needs to be executed with eval().
 * In line 8 we simply pass these QueryObjects to the Transition model's filter function.
 This returns a QuerySet, an unevaluated version of the query.